snowpity/concrescent/README.md

 1. Install [docker](https://docs.docker.com/engine/install/).
 2. Clone this repository.
 3. Copy `concrescent-reg.sql` into `init-db` and `concrescent.php` into the root directory and edit the file to fit your config.
+4. Install composer packages with `chmod +x composer` and `./composer install` (might need to sudo).
-4. Run `./tasks/initialize-runtime-dev.sh`.
+5. Run `./tasks/initialize-runtime-dev.sh`.
-5. Log in to `https://localhost/admin` with the username and password admin/admin.
+6. Log in to `https://localhost/admin` with the username and password admin/admin.

 You may rename the `cm2` directory to anything you like, move it to a subdirectory, or even move the contents of the `cm2` directory into the root of your web server.